MATT: Biography

 In the 1970s Kerbs' art was exhibited at the Galley House in New Orleans, followed by Stompers Gallery and the Leslie-Lohman Museum of Art in New York.
 During the 1970s Kerbs also worked for D.H.
 Holmes, designing an art nouveau mural for the company's Bourbon Street restaurant as well as elaborate holiday displays.
-He also created costumes and posters for gay Mard Gras krewes, some of which were acquired by the Louisiana State Museum.
+He also created costumes and posters for gay Mardi Gras krewes, some of which were acquired by the Louisiana State Museum.

 In the 1980s and 1990s, Kerbs continued to contribute to gay publications, including FirstHand: Experiences for Loving Men and Alternate: the International magazine of sexual politics.
 In 1986, Kerbs was featured in Naked Eyes, an artist showcase organized by Olaf Odegaard that highlighted gay men's visual art for the International Gay and Lesbian Archives.
 He was featured at the Tom of Finland Foundation's Erotic Art Fair in 1995 and 1996.
 In his last years, he began self-publishing some of his art and adult comic books.

 Kerbs was diagnosed with heart problems sometime in the 1970s.
 He died of pneumonia on March 4, 2002, while hospitalized for heart bypass surgery.
 Kerbs was survived by his partner of 18 years, Jeff Johnson, who committed to continue making Kerbs' art available to his admirers.